davidyou-frog/go-examples/src/oauth/google/get_token/README.md

-This is the program source that gets the token for API from the command line.
+This is the program source that gets the token for Gmail API from the command line.

 ### Prepare the workspace